nexoscreator/Web-Todo-List-Starter/README.md

 > ### Searching Tasks
 >
 > - Enter a search query in the search input field to filter tasks based on their descriptions.
+> **Toggle Dark Mode**: Click the dark mode icon to switch between light and dark themes.

 ---